U.K. Professional Clients

 If the private limited company registration is necessary for a trade-mark application, the team of specialist staff at Coddan can handle the entire process from start to finish, while also providing expert analysis and insights when required.
 We offer to our UK and non-UK residents a private limited company registration with a trademark package which can be filed on-line.

 Historically, any successful idea or concept has attracted its fair share of imitators within a short space of time.
 While a physical invention will usually be patented as a matter of course, the same approach needs to be taken when it comes to intellectual property.
 This type of asset is described as anything that is an idea or a concept that cannot be physically touched, and it is therefore relatively easy to copy - especially in the modern era of the Internet.

-Once a business has been created, Coddan Formations Agency advisors can assist in the drafting of a UK trade mark application to the IPO.
+Once a company is registered, our advisers can assist with the drafting of a UK trade-mark application to the IPO.
 In the event that the trademark would also be required for overseas territories, we can assist with the extra formalities that are involved, such as a number of separate applications.

-UK company start-up with the British trademark registration online: at Coddan Formations Agency, our advisors have many years of experience in forming various types of companies - one of the most important decisions that a new business needs to make relates to its trading name for official Companies House records.
-Unfortunately, many new business owners believe that registering a company name automatically protects it against unauthorised usage/copying - some even believe that a registered name and a trademark are the same.
-As far as the law is concerned, there is a clear distinction between a name and a trade mark, and they will need to be handled separately.
+Company registration with a trademark on-line: our advisers have many years of experience in forming various types of companies - one of the most important decisions that a new business needs to make relates to its trading name for official Companies House records.

 If a company has already been registered with Companies House, the IPO will see that the applicant already has a genuine need for trademarking the same term or words.
 This element adds emphasis to a trademark application, and our specialists will assist in getting all of the necessary documentation in place to prove this.